 Pupil Premium Information

-The school receives government funding for each pupil who is eligible for FSM or who has been eligible in the last six years.
-Pupil Premium is also granted for children who have been ‘looked after’ continuously for at least six months.
+The school receives government funding for each pupil who is eligible for Free School Meals (FSM) or who has been eligible in the last six years.
+Pupil Premium is also granted for children who have been 'looked after' continuously for at least six months.
 There is also a service child Premium for children whose parents are in the armed services.

 The pupils who qualify for the Pupil Premium will be individually monitored to check that they are: